 Work Term Engagement Coordinators

-When searching for jobs and while on work term, your Work Term Engagement Coordinator is your main points of contact.
-They’ll facilitate your work term courses (COPD11, COPD12, and COPD13), and will provide additional in-person support during office hours and individual appointment times.
+When searching for jobs and while on work term, your Work Term Engagement Coordinators are your main points of contact.
+They’ll facilitate your job search and work term transition courses (COPD11, COPD12, and COPD13), and will provide additional in-person support during office hours and individual appointment times.
 During those times, you can get hands-on support with customizing your resume and cover letter, as well as advice on how to improve your interview performance.
-While on work term they can provide you with advice if you are encountering any challenges along the way.
+These Coordinators are also your point of contact while on work term.

 Contact your Work Term Engagement Coordinators for questions about:

 - Competing for a co-op position